Tembo Savings logo

 When should I start investing?

-The short answer is as soon as possible, because the earlier you start investing, the more time your money has to grow.
-However, before you start investing it’s a good idea to save an emergency fund.
+Generally speaking, the sooner you can start, the better, because the earlier you start investing, the more time your money has to grow.
+However, before starting to invest, it’s a good idea to save an emergency fund.
 That way, if your boiler stops working or your car fails its MOT, you won’t need to sell your investments to cover the costs.
-Having an emergency fund might even make you a more confident investor because you’ll be less likely to panic sell your investments during a downturn.

-Perfect for you: How much should I have in savings?
+You might find this helpful: How much should I have in savings?

-Before you invest, it’s also a good idea to think about what you’d like to use the money for and when you’ll need to access it.
-If you’re saving to buy a house in the next 3 to 5 years, it’s generally safer to keep your deposit in cash.
 Some people invest their house savings in the hope of a better return, but this could cause problems if you find the perfect property during a temporary market downturn or crash.
 If this happens, you may have to sell your investments at a loss to avoid missing out on your dream home.

 Read more: Is an ISA better than a pension?